 Motion Blur is a key feature that adds realism to many of the emitters, and when turned on in a project (using the “Enable” checkbox here or the “Stage – Motion Blur” menu) these are the settings used.
 You probably won’t want to change these values, but this is what they do:

-- Extra Frames.
+- Total Frames.
 This sets the number of frames of motion blur to use.
 Note that motion blur requires multiple copies of each particle to be drawn, so although higher values result in smoother blurring, it takes longer to render.
 The default value of “4” is a good compromise between quality and performance.

 - Blur Amount.
 The amount of the distance between frames that the blurring occurs.
 When set to 100% the particles are blurred the entire distance they would move between the two frames.
 When set to 50%, the blurring will occur in ½ the distance.
 (When set to 0% no blurring occurs.)

-The Preferences Pane
+The Preferences Window